mrlauer/coffee-script-monads/README.md

     console.log f + g
 ```

+This deserves a little exposition.
+In Haskell-ish notation the continuation monad is

+    M t = (t -> a) -> a

+That is, it's a functional double-dual, a continuation-processor a function whose argument is itself a function taking the base type.
+In coffeescript that means the right-hand sides of the bindings should evaluate to functions that take a continuation.
+Since in node.js functions like `readFile` take a continuation as a final argument, we use bind to curry the function into the form we need.

 We can easily augment this to include some error-handling (very poor error-handling in this case)

 ```coffeescript